World's tallest geyser keeps erupting, and scientists aren't sure why

 It doesn't erupt very often, but when it does, it is the tallest active geyser in the world.
 The Steamboat Geyser -- known to eject a column of water 300 feet in the air -- erupted for the third time April 27.

+"It is a spectacular geyser.
+When it erupts, it generally has very big eruptions," Michael Poland, the US Geological Survey's scientist-in-charge of the Yellowstone Volcano Observatory, wrote in an email.

-Based on seismicity data, these recent eruptions have been a little bit smaller than in the past.
+According to seismicity data, the recent eruptions have been a little bit smaller than in the past.
 Even if these latest eruptions are smaller, they are still impressive compared with, say, Old Faithful.

-Steamboat Geyser in Yellowstone National Park is erupting at an unusual rate.

-The April Steamboat eruptions discharged about 200 to 400 cubic meters of water each, about 10 times the amount of water released by an Old Faithful eruption.
+he April Steamboat eruptions discharged about 200 to 400 cubic meters of water each, about 10 times the amount of water released by an Old Faithful eruption.
 The problem is that Steamboat lacks the faithfulness.

 This geyser is in an area of the park called the Norris Geyser Basin, known to be the hottest and most changeable thermal area in Yellowstone.